Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 #### Results
 After a giltch with the connection with Mongo URI this function is now fully working I have tested it by setting up usernames and also by trying to set up an account with an exicstung username to check that the messages are correctly shown for the user.

+### As a user, I want to be able to log in and out of the site to leave reviews.
 ### Login/ Log out functionality
 #### Plan
 The user will be able to login to the site as well as logout when finished using the site.

 #### Results
-There are clear buttong in the navbar to log in and out of the site, both functions work correctly and have been tested by myself and others to access accounts created.
+There are clear buttons in the navbar to log in and out of the site, both functions work correctly and have been tested by myself and others to access accounts created.

+### As a user, I want to be able to add yarns to the library.
+### Add a Yarn
+#### Plan
+The user will be able to add new yarns to the library.

+#### Results
+In the navbar there is a link to the form to fill in with infromation about a yarn that a user wants to add to the library.
+I have tested that the function pushes the infromation to the database and other users have added yarns to the library as well.
 ### Update Yarn
 #### Plan
 Users should be able to update yarn records with additional information or corrections to information on the cards.

-#### Resluts
+#### Results

+There is an edit button on each yarn card so that the user can update yarns with ne information or correct any information that is incorrect.
+This has been tested by myself and other users.

 ### Delete A Yarn
 #### Plan
-Users can delete a yarn
+Users can delete a yarn.

+#### Results
+There is now a function to delete yarns from the library wich I have tested.
+This may need revisiting in the future if it's misused by users.
+But as this is a small application for a small crafting group it's helpful that all users can add and remove yarns from the library.